Home » Governance » Our Trustees

 Elizabeth Magowan

-Elizabeth Magowan President
+Elizabeth Magowan Past President

 Prof Elizabeth Magowan is the Director of Sustainable Agri-Food Sciences Division in the Agri-Food and Biosciences Institute, Northern Ireland.
 Elizabeth completed a PhD in dairy nutrition from Queen’s University Belfast (with DARD Science Service and ARINI) in 2004 and joined AFBI as a pig research scientist in 2003, where she was responsible for developing the AFBI pig research programme until April 2017.
 Elizabeth’s main focus of research was on optimising pig production performance through management and nutritional strategies, while reducing environmental impact.
 Elizabeth then took up the post of Director of Sustainable Agri-Food Sciences Division in May 2017.